Interbotix/interbotix_ros_rovers/interbotix_ros_xslocobots/README.md

 ![xslocobot_banner](images/xslocobot_banner.png)

 ## Overview
 Welcome to the *interbotix_ros_xslocobots* sub-repo!
 This sub-repository contains ROS packages meant to be used with the various Locobot Rovers sold by Trossen Robotics.
-Packages were tested on Ubuntu Linux 16.04 & 18.04 using ROS Kinetic and ROS Melodic respectively.
+Packages were tested on Ubuntu Linux 16.04, 18.04, and 20.04 using ROS Kinetic, Melodic, and Noetic respectively.
 Additionally, all ROS nodes were written using Python or C++.
 However, any programming language capable of sending ROS messages can be used to control the robots.
 To that effect, the core packages inside this repo are as follows:
 - **interbotix_xslocobot_nav** - contains the config and launch files necessary to run the Nav Stack on the locobot
 - **interbotix_xslocobot_perception** - contains the config and launch files necessary to run the Perception Pipeline on the locobot
 - **interbotix_xslocobot_moveit** - contains the config files necessary to launch an arm (on the locobot) using MoveIt either in Gazebo, on the physical robot, or just in Rviz